 B.A.
 (Magna Cum Laude) Western Kentucky University, 2005

 J.D.
 (Cum Laude) Thomas M. Cooley Law School, 2011

 Brittany joined Anspach Law in the winter of 2015.
-Her practice primarily focuses on health care litigation, specifically multi-state defense of long-term care facilities.
+Her practice primarily focuses on healthcare litigation, specifically the multi-state defense of long-term care facilities.
 In this role, she has gained valuable experience in both motion practice and the courtroom.
 Her focus is on transitioning cases to arbitration.
-Brittany also has substantial experience representing creditors in a myriad of collection matters, which has further led her to courtrooms across the state of Ohio